[QODBC-Desktop] The difference between the Server/Terminal Edition and the Desktop Edition of QODBC driver

 Once you install QODBC, it's a full-running Server/Terminal Edition evaluation for the first 30 days.
 It allows you to build, develop and test any application you wish, with the only restriction being 20 writes per session.
 The driver is loaded into memory.
 This information is shown on the "Installation Completed" install screen:

 Desktop Edition Mode

-Although the once off 30-day evaluation is the full Server Edition, you can choose to run the evaluation in Server or Desktop mode by selecting to "Use DCOM Servers" or not within the QODBC Setup Screen.
-If the Use DCOM Servers is unchecked as shown below, the evaluation will only run as a Read/Write Desktop Edition mode.
+Although the once-off 30-day evaluation is the full Server Edition, you can run the evaluation in Server or Desktop mode by selecting "Use DCOM Servers" or not within the QODBC Setup Screen.
+If the Use DCOM Servers is unchecked, as shown below, the evaluation will only run in a Read/Write Desktop Edition mode.

 Server/Terminal Edition Mode

-The "Use DCOM Servers" is required for any Windows Service connections and requires a Server Edition of QODBC and QuickBooks to be running on the Server Console.
-They are more secure and require no extra overhead but are more rigid on how it is setup and it can be difficult to configure the security of the DCOM servers.
+The "Use DCOM Servers" is required for any Windows Service connections and requires a Server Edition of QODBC and QuickBooks to run on the Server Console.
+They are more secure and require no extra overhead but are more rigid in how it is set up, and it cannot be easy to configure the security of the DCOM servers.
 Check the checkbox for Use DCOM Servers to run the 30-day evaluation in Server Edition mode.